prithisha7/prithisha/README.md

-# prithisha
+# Exposing the truth with advanced fake news detection powered by natural language processing
-Exposing the truth with advanced fake news detection powered by natural language processing
+phase 2